-Pembina's Conventional Pipelines form a 7,500 kilometre network that extends across much of Alberta and British Columbia, transporting approximately 50 percent of Alberta's conventional crude oil production and approximately 20 percent of the NGL produced in Western Canada.
+Pembina's Conventional Pipelines business comprises a well-maintained and strategically located 7,500 kilometre pipeline network that extends across much of Alberta and British Columbia, transporting approximately 50% of Alberta's conventional crude oil production and approximately 20% of the NGL produced in Western Canada.
 The primary objective of the Conventional Pipelines business is to generate sustainable operating margins while pursuing opportunities for increased throughput and revenue enhancements.
 Operating margins are maintained through incremental volume capture, system expansion, revenue management and operating expense discipline.
-During 2010 throughput averaged 374,000 bpd, consisting of an average of 265,500 bpd of crude oil and 108,500 bpd of NGL.
+During 2011 throughput averaged approximately 414,000 bpd, consisting of an average of 329,000 bpd of crude oil and 85,000 bpd of NGL.